brain-link/scanhub/README.md

     development-launcher.sh --full-rebuild

-## Default Username and Password
+### Default Username and Password

-For now, a default user needs to be created manually in the user database.
-The database entry of an example user with username "Max" and password "letmein" is shown in defaultuser.txt and defaultuser.csv
+If there is no user in the database, the software will display a form in the web-interface to create the first user.

 ## Documentation